Workflow orchestrators

 Compare

-JacqOS is not a workflow orchestrator, a prompt-guardrail layer, or a ReAct loop with better branding.
+JacqOS is not a workflow orchestrator, a prompt-guardrail layer, a knowledge layer, or a ReAct loop with better branding.
 It is a different operating model built around shared reality, explicit authority, and satisfiability as the safety boundary.

 Workflow orchestrators